dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 11.2.19. `{:transparent}` {#sec-transparent}

 By default, the body of a function is transparent to its users.
 This can be overridden using the `--default-function-opacity` command line flag.
-If default function opacity is set to `opaque` or `autoRevealDependencies`, then this attribute can be used on functions to make certain functions transparent.
+If default function opacity is set to `opaque` or `autoRevealDependencies`, then this attribute can be used on functions to make them always non-opaque.

 ### 11.2.20. `{:verify false}` {#sec-verify}